-The practice was open between 8.30am and 6pm Monday to Friday with the exception of every second Thursday between 1pm to 2.30pm where the practice was closed for staff training.
-Appointments were from to 8.50am to 11.10am every morning and 2.20pm to 5.10pm daily.
-In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.
+The practice was open between 8am to 6.30pm Monday to Friday.
+Appointments were from 9am -11.10am every morning and 3pm to 5.20am daily.
+In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.